JUl - OCT 2025 - for the 4th consecutive year!

 IN PARTNERSHIP WITH WYNDHAM CITY X Hobson's Bay

-Expressions of interest now open - close 9 JULY, 2025
+Expressions of interest now CLOSED

 Now in its fourth iteration, this bold and timely community arts program invites 24 emerging creatives to take part in Transcriptions, a unique project responding to this year’s theme of personal truth and collective storytelling.